Free shore access

 Once on the island, walking is the only means of transportation.
 A few paths lead to the beaches and creeks.
 Cala della Chiesa is located on the island’s north coast, about 900 meters from the eastern jetty (walking distance: 30 minutes) and 1600 meters from the western jetty (walking distance: 35 minutes).
 Tags will guide you down the paths.

-You can enter the water either from the beach, or from the rocks on its eastern side.
-The latter are closer to the recommended snorkeling area (see map).
+You can enter the water either from the beach or from the rocks on its eastern side.
+The latter is closer to the recommended snorkeling area (see map).